EcoDemonstrator: Second project

 On October 12, 2023, Boeing announced a second ecoDemonstrator Explorer project.
 It evaluated the environmental characteristics of SAF using a new 737 MAX 10 destined for United Airlines.
 Registered N27602, it made its first flight on September 14, 2023, and wore a special livery with "ecoDemonstrator EXPLORER" titles and "The Future is SAF" markings on the nacelles.
 It flew running on SAF from one fuel tank, alternating with conventional fuel from another tank.
 The emissions from the CFM International LEAP 1B engines were sampled by the NASA Douglas DC-8 Airborne Science Lab, registered N817NA, which flew behind the test aircraft.
 The characteristics of contrails produced were evaluated.
 Also collaborating on the project are the FAA, GE Aerospace, and the DLR.
-NASA stated that the test results will be released to the public.